 Natural disasters and climate

 Jordan is located in an active seismic zone.
 Strong aftershocks may occur up to one week after the initial earthquake.
 Landslides are possible in certain areas.

-Snowfall is infrequent, but causes extensive road closures and disrupts public services when it occurs.
+Snowfall is infrequent but can cause extensive road closures and disrupt public services.